Porsche 944: 944 Turbo Cup

 Porsche began a race series for the top-of-the line 944 Turbo in the mid-1980s.
-There were five championship series: one in France, one in Germany, one in South Africa, one in Canada, and one in the United States.
+There were five championship series: one in France, one in West Germany, one in South Africa, one in Canada, and one in the United States.
 Each had a different number of cars competing.
 The Turbo Cup cars developed for the series had substantial upgrades over their road going counterparts.
 These included a larger KKK K26-8 turbocharger, a magnesium intake manifold and oil pan, a reinforced transmission, clutch, differential and axles along with removal of A/C, power seats, leather upholstery, sun visors, power windows, power steering, rear wiper, headlight washers, fender liners, storage pockets, and rear trunk release, upgraded struts, shocks, springs, suspension mounts, as well as an adjustable ABS system, bigger brakes with racing pads, magnesium wheels, a transmission oil cooler, and a lightweight battery.
 This yielded weight savings of approximately 600 lb and improvements in performance of the car as the Turbo Cup cars had a 0-97 kph acceleration time of 5.3 seconds and a top speed of nearly 170 mph.
 192 Turbo Cup cars were made of which 99 cars for Canada, VIN start WP0AAO and 93 for the rest of the world, VIN start WP0ZZZ.
 Cup cars are identified having the last 4 VIN digits from 1501 to 1700.
 As far as known only one left the factory as a one mirror Cup car (VIN 1524) for a doctor in Germany with the specially ordered normal black leather interior, targa roof top and white body colour.
 Track of this car is lost since 2019 after the original wheels were stolen in Münster and the car was sold.